mmartincevic/stuff/articles/Flask intro - djomla.md

 > @app.route('/')

-Final piece of code makes sure if the script is run from within shell directly with python interpreter, and not used like a module for import then run it.
+This final piece of code checks if the script is called directly, and not like imported module.
+If that's the case it will run the code automatically.

     if __name__ == '__main__':
             app.run()